 The Company will provide investors with the opportunity to invest in an actively managed portfolio and to gain access to the investment management experience and expertise of the Manager in a listed company vehicle.
 The Company will benefit from an experienced and proven portfolio manager, who will leverage the full resources of the large equity team of the Manager.
 The Company will also benefit from the significant broader expertise of the Manager, including operational and marketing support.

-The investment objective of the Company is to provide investors with a growing income stream and long-term capital growth in excess of its Benchmark over minimum 5 year investment periods.
+The investment objective of the Company is to provide investors with an income stream and long-term capital growth in excess of its Benchmark over minimum 5 year investment periods.

 The Company’s Benchmark is the S&P/ASX 300 Accumulation Index.
 Since the Company may invest in global listed securities, the Company will have exposure to different investments to the Benchmark.
 Although a key tenet of the Company’s investment strategy is to provide the Manager with the flexibility to add value by investing in global listed securities, the Company has chosen the above Benchmark to reflect what the Company believes is the opportunity cost of alternatively only investing in Australian securities.
 This benchmark is intended to focus the Manager on global investment opportunities that add value above the Australian equity market return and focus the Manager on assessing global securities on a risk adjusted return basis from an Australian investor’s perspective.